jsantiago611/quartz-bible/content/Matthew/Matthew 1.md

 > (The importance of the Doctrine of Christmas)

 > [!summary]- Gospel Exploder: The gospel in Matthew 1:21
 > 1. **What you must do**: We must give ourselves to God fearlessly and willingly and joyfully.
-We must the authority of Jesus over our lives.
+We must accept the authority of Jesus over our lives, like Joseph does in naming His son Jesus.
 > 2. **But you can't**: (1) We don't like the idea of Christianity being superior to other religions.
 (2) The idea of inviting someone into our lives and ruling over us is not compelling or enticing or joy-inducing.
 It produces fear- what if God fails us?
 What if he is keeping something from us?
 > 3. **But there was one who did**:
 > 4. **Only now we can change**: